greg-raven/grus/_posts/2015-11-09-thanks-for-opposing-the-sale-of-u-s-visas.md

 ---
-title: 'Thanks for opposing the sale of U.S. visas'
+title: "Thanks for opposing the sale of U.S. visas"
 layout: post
 categories:
 - Letters